joeyshub/serverless-apps/README.md

 # Future Improvements
 1. Currently the code is hightly coupled with Github URL and APIs.
 Let's make it more flexible in the future.
 2. AWS SDK _ec2.terminateInstances_ doesn't work on stopped instances, let's address this issue if the API updated or when a workaround is available.
+3. We should use something like webpack to build our code, and upload code from built `dist` directory.

 # How to deploy the code